TalarifyZA/research-software-indaba/content/home/about.md

 Software has become an essential constituent of research, and research software is starting to be seen as an equal partner of research data in critical international policy documents such as [UNESCO](https://en.unesco.org/science-sustainable-future/open-science/recommendation) and the [OECD](https://www.oecd.org/sti/recommendation-access-to-research-data-from-public-funding.htm).
 However, support and recognition of the importance of research software and the people who develop and maintain it have failed to keep pace with the scale of the use of research software in research.

-Participants will engage in conversation with international and local organisations and peers about
+Participants will engage in conversation with international and local organisations and peers about:
 - opportunities and resources that could support research software development teams
 - funding opportunities and the need for policy
 - existing local and global initiatives related to research software development